myTerminal/meta-presenter/README.md

 Start the package with:

     (require 'meta-presenter)

+### MELPA

+If you have MELPA added as a repository to your Emacs, you can just install *meta-presenter* with

+    M-x package-install meta-presenter RET

+## Usage

 Create a directory that contains slides to be presented stored as files.
 Name the files as the slide number followed by an underscore, followed by the name of the slide.
 Below are some examples: